smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

             }
         }

-For ordering, we will maintain an order map to simulate a database that stores historical order information, and an order queue to keep track of in-flight orders.
-The ``handleOrders`` method processes in-flight orders and updates this queue.
-After submitting an order, ``GetOrder`` can retrieve its information.
-Let's implement ``GetOrder``:
+After submitting an order, we can retrieve its information from the order map.
+This information should be retrievable through the ``GetOrder`` operation.
+Let's implement it now:

 .. code-block:: TypeScript
     :caption: ``CoffeeShop.ts``